vlucas/frisby/README.md

 ### Expecting JSON types using Joi

-With Frisby, you can use [Joi](https://github.com/hapijs/joi) to set the expectation that the json body response from the HTTP call meets a defined schema.
+With Frisby, you can use [Joi](https://github.com/hapijs/joi) to set the expectation that the JSON body response from the HTTP call meets a defined schema.
 Check out the [Joi API](https://github.com/hapijs/joi/blob/master/API.md) for more details.

 ## Using Jasmine Matchers Directly